David Leadbetter (golf instructor): Criticism of Tiger Woods

 In February 1997, it was reported that Leadbetter criticized famous American golfer Tiger Woods, saying "Right now, Tiger is a one-dimensional player who swings full on practically every shot.....Another thing that will prevent Tiger from winning a major is pressure.
 There’s a big difference between winning at Las Vegas and winning at Augusta… He has to pay his dues." - - Tiger went on to win the Masters 2 months later by twelve strokes.
 More than two decades later, in December 2017, he questioned the hunger of the top male pros due to the money involved in golf now and also the media frenzy that follows Tiger Woods everywhere.

-Products and media appearances

-Leadbetter Kids Golf

-Leadbetter Kids classes teach children ages 3–12 physical, mental, and social skills through combined activity stations of golf fundamentals, basic English skills, and other important Life Skills training and learning, all in a fun and safe environment.
-Leadbetter Kids is an “experiential learning” environment where children learn subconsciously by replicating real-life situations and interactions with other children and adults.

-Leadbetter Golf University

-The Leadbetter Golf University was launched in 2019 with the goal of being the first online platform to encompass every aspect of golf instruction.
-This digital offering provides instructors with a pathway to further their education and development through micro and specialized courses recognized by the PGA of America.
-Segmented into four categories (mental, physical, technical, juniors), featured courses include: